raysas/algorithms-and-data-structures/sorting/insertion-sort/readme.md

 #### Reduce the number of swaps

-Swapping one element in an array, especially in a heavy typed language like java will result in swapping a collection of item in between, which results in the high number of exchanges.
+Swapping one element in an array, especially in a strongly typed language like java will result in swapping a collection of item in between, which results in the high number of exchanges.

 One of the ways to fix this is by using a Linked List as a data structure, where the swapping only requires inserting the elemnt by changing the links between nodes